 But perhaps, it’s the new software included what makes any true-blue Mac lovers drool about these new Intel-powered iMacs.
 It’s no secret that Microsoft just simply tweaks any new Apple software innovation and incorporates them in their new Windows version releases.
 What up-coming features Windows Vista will offer — ho-hum, Mac users had probably saw them already in the Mac OS X 10.2 (Jaguar) released way back in 2002.

 FrontRow still needs an either a hardware or software upgrade to make it work seamlessly with the remote control.
 There were just too many occasions when you have to push the controls on the remote several times to switch modes – specially from iTunes to iPhoto.
 I noted a bug when you’re watching a DVD with a “Resume” sub-menu — clicking on the Play button on the remote won’t resume the movie.
-Apple started 2006 with a bang, indeed.

-By releasing two (2) new hardware – the Intel-powered iMac & the similarly Intel-powered, MacBook – very early in the year, they will surely make new PC consumers (and folks who will upgrade their outdated computers) take a closer look on these new Apple lineup before they finally decide on their purchases.
+By releasing two (2) new hardware – the Intel-powered iMac & a similarly Intel-powered, MacBook – very early in the year, they will surely make new PC consumers (and folks who will upgrade their outdated computers) take a closer look on these new Apple lineup before they finally decide on their purchases.

-And, by giving more and more away on what usually were separate products, Apple hopes that it will reap the rewards later on – – from creating new innovations that consumers can’t resist.
+And, by giving more and more away on what usually were separate products, Apple hopes that it will reap the rewards later on – – all from creating new innovations that consumers can’t resist.

 See related 2004 blog on the original G5 iMac released the same year here